Bulk viscosity from neutron decays to dark baryons in neutron star matter: Results

 In Fig.~\ref{fig:NWA_massmassplane}, we plot the integrand of the NWA integral, for the forward and reverse processes.
 The NWA integral takes place at a fixed density and temperature, where the chemical potentials $\mu_n^*$ and $\mu_{\chi}^*$ are fixed.
 But, the masses of the particles $m_*$ and $m_{\chi}$ are integrated over, and thus in the phase space integral, the Fermi momenta of the particles vary according to $k_{Fn}=\sqrt{(\mu_n^*)^2-m_*^2}$ and $k_{F\chi}=\sqrt{(\mu_{\chi}^*)^2-m_{\chi}^2}$ (of course, this is only a meaningful statement when the NWA integral is evaluated at high density and low temperature).
 The NWA integrand is peaked (indicated by the yellow region in Fig.~\ref{fig:NWA_massmassplane}) for the mass combinations which yield neutron and $\chi$ Fermi momenta which are nearly equal.
 Just as the direct Urca threshold is given by $p_{Fn}=p_{Fp}+p_{Fe}$, the neutron dark decay ``threshold'' is $p_{Fn}=p_{F\chi}$.
 However, while for direct Urca, one can be ``above threshold'', just by putting the proton and electron momenta at an angle with each other, in the neutron dark decay process, one can never be above threshold because there are two degenerate particle species, not three (c.f.~Eq.~12 in \cite{Kaminker:2016ayg}).
 A final feature of the NWA plot is that demanding that the $\phi$ energy be positive means that for $n\rightarrow\chi+\phi$, the neutron energy must be larger than the $\chi$ energy, and thus the $\chi$ mass must not be too large, while for $\chi\rightarrow n+\phi$, the $\chi$ energy must be larger than the neutron energy and thus the neutron effective mass must not be too large.
 These features are visible in Fig.~\ref{fig:NWA_massmassplane}.

 In Fig.~\ref{fig:gammas}, we plot the beta equilibration rates $\gamma_1$ and $\gamma_2$ (Eqs.~\ref{eq:gamma1} and \ref{eq:gamma2}) as a function of temperature.
+Beta equilibration proceeds as $\exp{\left(-\gamma t\right)}$ and thus the timescale of equilibration is $\gamma^{-1}$, which is shown on the right vertical axis of Fig.~\ref{fig:gammas}.
 Different choices of dark baryon self-repulsion are shown in different colors, and the pure $npe$ matter case is shown in solid black.
 They are calculated using the finite-temperature equilibrium conditions Eqs.~\ref{eq:truebeq_1} and \ref{eq:truebeq_2}.
 As with $\lambda_1$, we found $\lambda_2$ by calculating $\Gamma_{n\rightarrow \chi}-\Gamma_{\chi\rightarrow n}$ as a function of $\delta\mu_2$ around finite-temperature beta equilibrium: the slope of that line is $\lambda_2$.

 Fig.~\ref{fig:gammas} shows that the Urca rate rises monotonically with temperature, reaching resonance (1 kHz) at temperatures of 4-5 MeV.
 Including dark baryons in the EoS has little effect on the Urca rate.
 This was evident in Fig.~\ref{fig:bulk_viscosity_l2zero}, as all bulk viscosity curves peaked at nearly the same temperatures: 4-5 MeV.